 CSWR provides Red Bird the same level of experience and expertise CSWR currently provides to its affiliated systems located outside North Carolina.
-The types and quality of services CSWR provides Red Bird are not usually available to small systems like the Pine Mountain systems involved here.
+The types and quality of services CSWR provides Red Bird are not usually available to small systems like the Meadowlands system involved here.
 CSWR's business model was developed to provide support, expertise, and experience to affiliates and to do so while achieving economies of scale attributable to CSWR's centralized management structure.
-Not only would CSWR and Red Bird provide current Pine Mountain customers with expertise not generally available to small water and wastewater systems, but it can realize economies of scale that would not be possible if Red Bird had to acquire or provide such expertise and support on a company or system-specific basis.
+Not only would CSWR and Red Bird provide current Meadowlands customers with expertise not generally available to small wastewater

-- PLEASE DESCRIBE THE ECONOMIES OF SCALE YOU JUST Q. - 13 MENTIONED AND HOW THOSE WOULD BENEFIT PINE MOUNTAIN'S - 14 CUSTOMERS.

-15 A. CSWR's size and its consolidation of many small systems under one financing and 16 managerial entity will result in cost efficiencies in the operation of Pine Mountain's water and wastewater systems, particularly in the areas of:

-- 18 • Commission and environmental regulatory reporting;

-- 19 Managerial and operational oversight;

-- 20 Utility asset planning;

-- 21 Engineering planning;

-- 22 Ongoing utility maintenance;

-- 23 Utility record keeping;

-Customer service responsiveness; and

-Access to capital required to repair and upgrade the Pine Mountain system as necessary to ensure compliance with all health and environmental requirements and ensure service to customers remains safe and reliable.

-CSWR and Red Bird believe that Pine Mountain's customers would benefit from economies of scale and other advantages available through CSWR.
-While these economies would not necessarily result in cost savings compared to Pine Mountain's current operations expenses, the advantages of this acquisition are reflected in CSWR's resources pertaining to customer service, an advanced computerized maintenance management system, and personnel with years of experience across over 800 plants in eleven states (including North Carolina), making CSWR the largest operator of small water and sewer systems in the United States.
-After owning and operating the Pine Mountain systems for an initial period, Red Bird will be able to accurately assess needs and costs to more accurately identify the actual operating needs and characteristics of each system, and then address those needs.
+1 systems, but it can realize economies of scale that would not be possible if Red Bird 2 had to acquire or provide such expertise and support on a company or system- 3 specific basis.
+4 Q. PLEASE DESCRIBE THE ECONOMIES OF SCALE YOU JUST 5 MENTIONED AND HOW THOSE WOULD BENEFIT MEADOWLANDS' 6 CUSTOMERS.
+7 A. CSWR's size and its consolidation of many small systems under one financing and 8 managerial entity will result in cost efficiencies in the operation of the 9 Meadowlands wastewater system, particularly in the areas of: 10 Commission and environmental regulatory reporting; 11 Managerial and operational oversight; 12 • Utility asset planning; 13 • Engineering planning; 14 Ongoing utility maintenance; 15 Utility record keeping; 16 Customer service responsiveness; and 17 Access to capital required to repair and upgrade the Meadowlands system 18 as necessary to ensure compliance with all health and environmental 19 requirements and ensure service to customers remains safe and reliable.
+20 CSWR and Red Bird believe that Meadowlands' customers would benefit 21 from economies of scale and other advantages available through CSWR.
+While 22 these economies would not necessarily result in cost savings compared to 23 Meadowlands' current operations expenses, the advantages of this acquisition are reflected in CSWR's resources pertaining to customer service, an advanced computerized maintenance management system, and personnel with years of experience across over 800 plants in eleven states, making CSWR the largest operator of small water and sewer systems in the United States.
+After owning and operating the Meadowlands system for an initial period, Red Bird will be able to accurately identify the actual operating needs and characteristics of the system, and then more accurately determine what repairs and upgrades are needed.

-HAVE THE CSWR-AFFILIATED COMPANIES TAKEN STEPS TO Q. 18 IMPROVE SERVICE AT THE SYSTEMS THEY NOW OPERATE?
+8 Q. HAVE THE CSWR-AFFILIATED COMPANIES TAKEN STEPS TO 9 IMPROVE SERVICE AT THE SYSTEMS THEY NOW OPERATE?